Jump to:

 Tuition and Fees

 The tuition and fee schedules are published each year in the Spring for the following year.
-A tuition and fee schedule for the current academic year is available from the Financial Aid Office.
+A tuition and fee schedule for the current academic year is available from the Business Office.

 ---|---|